 Measuring guide

-- See our film about how a fitting should be done
+See our film about how to take the measurements:

 1. LENGTH OF THE FOOT + SHOE SIZE